Seq # 275020950

 Case

-The case is reddish brown, tubular and made of silk.
-It is 5–6 mm.
-This case is strongly constricted just behind the mouth, and weakly near the anal end.
-The mouth angle is 0°.
-Therefore the case lays flat on the leave.
+The 5 to 6 mm case is reddish brown, tubular, and made of silk.
+This case is strongly constricted just behind the mouth, and weakly near the anal end with a mouth angle of 0° and lays therefore flat on the leaf.
 The fully developed case normally is trivalved.

 See also bladmineerders.be.